How to Backup and Restore Databases Using pg_dump and pg_restore

 psql -U myuser -d mydatabase -f mydatabase_backup.sql

-If the backup file includes CREATE DATABASE and \connect commands, you might need to connect to a different database (like postgres) and omit the -d mydatabase argument:
+If the backup file includes CREATE DATABASE and \connect commands from pg_dump --create, connect to a maintenance database such as postgres:

 psql -U myuser -f mydatabase_backup.sql postgres